sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcllib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The standard Tcl library
+Short desc    : The standard Tcl library
 URL          : http://tcllib.sourceforge.net/
-Лицензия     : BSD
+License      : BSD
-Описание     : Tcllib, the Tcl Standard Library is a collection of Tcl packages
+Descript     : Tcllib, the Tcl Standard Library is a collection of Tcl packages
              : that provide utility functions useful to a large collection of Tcl
              : programmers.
 ```